hadrienj/hadrienj.github.io/_posts/2018-01-01-ch02_integrals_medium.md

 Let's start with the random model.
-You want to sum each value of true positive rate multiplied by the width on the $x$-axis that is the difference between the corresponding value of false positive rate and the one before.
+You want to sum each value of true positive rate multiplied by the width on the <it>x</it>-axis that is the difference between the corresponding value of false positive rate and the one before.
 You can obtain these differences with: